 Galápagos Islands: After flying the 600 miles from Quito to the islands, we will spend our 12-14 days visiting 3-5 islands.
 Our studies/projects will focus on sea lion behavior, blue-footed booby ecology, climate change and intertidal ecosystems, geology and island hot spots, tortoise ecology and conservation, sea turtle ecology and conservation, among others.
 Opportunities abound and will include: snorkeling with sea lions, sea turtles, hiking with land tortoises, and many others.

-The estimated per student price is $5400 plus the cost of 4 credits at CSB/SJU (approximately $2080).
-The cost of 4 CSB/SJU credits is not included in the estimated per student price.
-The final price will be confirmed with participants early in the spring semester as airfare is secured.
+The estimated Program Fee is $5,700 plus the cost of 4 CSB/SJU credits at the reduced summer tuition rate (approximately $525 per credit).
+The final price will be confirmed with participants early in the spring semester as airfare is secured

-This year, we are opting to not include most dinners so that we can take advantage of the many wonderful restaurants found in Quito and the islands (if dinners are included, they are always at the same restaurant and the same food is always served - to be honest, it gets very boring).
-Therefore, students will be responsible for most dinners, personal spending money and any activities not included with the program.
+- Most dinners- we are opting to take advantage of the many wonderful restaurants found in Quito and the islands (If dinners are included, they are always at the same restaurant and the same food is always served - to be honest, it gets very boring)

 Professor Kristina Timmerman, Biology

 Most island wildlife has not developed a fear response to humans due to isolation from the mainland and a historical lack of predators.